xamarin/xamarin-macios/docs/building-apps/build-items.md

 </ItemGroup>
 ```

-There are several metadata that can be set on the `CodesignBundle` item to direct how signing occurs:
+There are several pieces of metadata that can be set on the `CodesignBundle` item to direct how signing occurs:

 * [CodesignAllocate](build-properties.md#codesignallocate)
 * [CodesignEntitlements](build-properties.md#codesignentitlements)